bcmichael/RNMR-Docs/docs/command/full_command.md

 `REMLCL` removes all local variables that alphabetically fall between first and last inclusive.
 If first is not specified RNMR will prompt for it with a default of temp.
 If last is not specified RNMR will not prompt for it and will remove only an argument whose name exactly matches first.
+## REMLST
+Remove list value

+Category: Lists

+Format: `REMLST` nam ind

+Defaults: temp 1

+Description:
+`REMLST` removes the value at position ind from list nam.
+If nam is not specified RNMR will prompt for it with a default of temp.
+If ind is not specified RNMR will prompt for it with a default of 1.
+The specified ind should not exceed the number of values in the list.
 ## RGPIB
 Read string from GPIB device